udacity/ud120-projects/final_project/README.md

-##1
+## 1 Select Features
 ```
 ### Task 1: Select what features you'll use.
 ### features_list is a list of strings, each of which is a feature name.
 ### The first feature must be "poi".
 ```

-1. Eliminate all features that does not really have any data
+1 Eliminate all features that does not really have any data

 | Feature   |  Zero/Nan total Count | % of all data points is either NaN/0 |
 | --------- | --------------------- | ------------------------------------ |